-(11th Cir.
+"An 'injury in fact' requires the plaintiff to 'show that he personally has suffered some actual or threatened injury."
+CAMP Legal Defense Fund v.
+City of Atlanta, 451 F.3d 1257, 1269 (11th Cir.
 2006) (quoting Granite State Outdoor Adver., Inc. v.
 City of Clearwater, Fla., 351 F.3d at 1117).
-The only injury or even potential injury that Plaintiffs assert in this case is a generalized "fear of arrest and prosecution" on the part of Goyke as he "wishes" to engage in certain activities involving a
+The only injury or even potential injury that Plaintiffs assert in this case is a generalized "fear of arrest and prosecution" on the part of Goyke as he "wishes" to engage in certain activities involving a hand gun.
+(Compl. ¶ 29).
+Likewise, GCO does not allege that it has itself been the subject of any injury or that any member of that organization other than Goyke has suffered such an injury.

-Goyke does not allege that he has ever actually been prosecuted for any of the asserted handqun related activities.
-In order for a plaintiff to satisfy the injury in fact requirement in a pre-enforcement challenge to a statute such as that asserted here, there must be a realistic danger of the plaintiff's sustaining a direct injury as a result of enforcement of the statute.
+Goyke does not allege that he has ever actually been prosecuted for any of the asserted handgun related activities.

+In order for a plaintiff to satisfy the injury in fact requirement in a pre-enforcement challenge to a statute such as that asserted here, there must be a realistic danger of the plaintiff's sustaining a direct injury as a result of the enforcement of the statute.
 Babbitt v.
 United Farm Workers Nat'l Union, 442 U.S. 289, 298, 99 S.Ct.
 2301, 2308-09 (1979).
 Abstract harm is insufficient; a plaintiff must establish an actual or threatened injury.
 E.F.
 Hutton & Co. v.
 Hadley, 901 F.2d 979, 984 (11th Cir.
 1990); Warth v.
 Seldin, 422 U.S. at 508, 95 S.Ct. at 2210.
 A plaintiff may carry this burden by showing that either (1) he was threatened with prosecution, (2) prosecution is likely, or (3) there is a credible threat of prosecution.
 ACLU v.
 The Fla.
 Bar, 999 F.2d 1486, 1492 (11th Cir.
 1993).
-Although a plaintiff need not expose himself to actual arrest or prosecution under the statute, the fear of prosecution must be more than imaginary or speculative.

-Babbitt, 442 U.S. at 298, 99 S.Ct. at 2308-09. "[P]ersons having no fears of state prosecution except those that are imaginary or speculative, are not to be accepted as appropriate plaintiffs."

-Id. (quoting Younger v.
+Although a plaintiff need not expose himself to actual arrest or prosecution under the statute, the fear of more than imaginary or prosecution must be speculative.
+Babbitt, 442 U.S. at 298, 99 S.Ct. at 2308-09. "[P]ersons having no fears of state prosecution except those that are imaginary or speculative, are not to be accepted as appropriate plaintiffs." (quoting Younger v.
 Harris, 401 U.S. 37, 42, 91 S.Ct. at 746, 749 (1971)).

 Plaintiffs here have not established or even alleged that Goyke or any other member of GCO has been prosecuted, threatened with prosecution, or that prosecution of any such person is likely.
-Indeed, Plaintiffs assert that Goyke "wishes" to carry a handgun in certain manners (Amended Compl. ¶ 31), but does not in any way establish that he has an intent to do so or that such actions would result in prosecution or even a credible threat of prosecution.
+Indeed, Plaintiffs assert that Goyke "wishes" to carry a handgun in certain manners (Compl. ¶ 29), but does not in any way establish that he has an intent to do so or that such actions would result in prosecution or even a credible threat of prosecution.

 Even if Goyke is seen to have suffered an injury or a potential injury in this matter, Plaintiffs have not established a causal connection between the injury and the conduct complained of because Judge Toomer took no action in this matter.
-While the issuance of a GFL might theoretically serve to alleviate Goyke's purported fears, it is important to note that Goyke never actually applied for a GFL or even requested a GFL application from any member of Judge Toomer's staff.
-The fear Goyke now suffers was not caused by any actions taken by

-Judge Toomer or any other probate judge in the State of Georgia, but by Goyke's own failure to apply for a GFL.
+While the issuance of a GFL might theoretically serve to alleviate Goyke's purported fears, it is important to note that Goyke never actually applied for a GFL.
+The fear Goyke now suffers was not caused by any actions taken by Judge Toomer or any other probate judge in the State of Georgia, but by Goyke's own failure to apply for a GFL.
 Indeed, Judge Toomer has taken no action in this matter.
 Judge Toomer cannot be responsible for fears that are based in large part on Goyke's own failure to follow the law.